cdapio/hydrator-plugins/spark-plugins/docs/SkipGramFeatureGenerator-sparkcompute.md

 Use Case
 --------
-This transform can be used when user has a saved Word2Vec model and wants to genearte text based feature.
+This transform can be used when user has a saved Word2Vec model and wants to generate text based feature.

 Properties
 ----------